paulzs/Sunshine/README.md

 ![](https://raw.githubusercontent.com/paulzs/Sunshine/master/Sunshine3.png)

 ### Installation
-Import the project folder into Android Studio or Eclipse
+Import the project folder into Android Studio or Eclipse and run on a connected device

 ### Errors and Testing
 Work in Progress.